openSUSE/news-o-o/_posts/2014-06-28-artwork-overhaul-a-possibility-in-opensuse-13-2.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-06-28 21:53:25+00:00
 layout: post
 link: https://news.opensuse.org/2014/06/28/artwork-overhaul-a-possibility-in-opensuse-13-2/
+slug: artwork-overhaul-a-possibility-in-opensuse-13-2
-title: "Artwork Overhaul a Possibility in openSUSE 13.2?"
+title: Artwork Overhaul a Possibility in openSUSE 13.2?
+wordpress_id: 18112
 categories:
 - Project
 ---

 As we stated in one of our earlier articles, the openSUSE team is working full steam.
 Even though it may sometimes seem quiet news-wise, it's not so by any means.
 So, let's look at the progress the artwork team has been making since the [last time](https://news.opensuse.org/2014/05/22/what-will-opensuse-13-2-default-wallpaper-look-like/) we posted about new bling-bling hitting openSUSE 13.2.

 <!-- more -->